 Preparing for a half or full marathon takes time and careful consideration.
 And while summer has just barely arrived, getting ready to run well means looking forward to the fall race season.

-Most agree that 16 weeks is a good amount of time to prepare for a marathon while 10 weeks is usually sufficient for a half*.
+Many coaches and athletes agree that 16 weeks is a good amount of time to properly prepare for a marathon while 10 weeks is usually sufficient for a half*.
 In all cases, building upon the aerobic base you’ve hopefully maintained throughout the spring will be followed with a number of specific training phases–speed, strength and endurance–that each last several weeks.
 Finally, the two-to-three weeks before race day are reserved for the taper, a time that focuses on rest and recovery.

 In all cases, success in the marathon requires gradually increasing your training mileage and including key workouts like long runs and speedwork.
-Being consistent is more important than any one week or even month of hard training and the distance also demands careful consideration to fueling.
+Being consistent is more important than any one day, week or even month of hard training and the distance also demands careful consideration of fueling, before, during and after.

-The fall race season offers a number of excellent options for those looking to run their first or fastest half or marathon.
+The Canadian fall race calendar offers a number of excellent options for those looking to run their first or fastest marathon or half.

 Key events: Goodlife Fitness Victoria Marathon, BMO Okanagan Marathon, Kelowna, B.C. and Chicago Marathon

 Start training: June 18th (Marathon); July 30th (Half)

 Sunday, October 14th:

 Key events: Niagara Falls International Marathon and Prince Edward Island Marathon

 Start training: June 25th (Marathon); August 6th (Half)